Identity, Perception, and Belonging

 - ENCOURAGE OPENNESS.
 Acknowledge that this can be a vulnerable topic and encourage active listening, respect, and confidentiality.

-- RECOGNIZE IMPACT.
+- IMPACT OVER INTENT.
 Avoid letting the conversation become about intent.
 Center the impact on the person experiencing harm.
+Discuss how we process the gap between someone’s “innocent curiosity” and the heavy impact it can have on us.

 Closing Questions

-- What’s one thing you learned or thought about differently during this discussion?
+- What is one thing you learned or thought about differently regarding the unique challenges of service for students of color?